-- IFRS 16 Leases (effective December 1, 2019); - IFRIC 23 Uncertainty over Income Tax Treatments (effective December 1, 2019)
+- IFRS 3 Business Combinations (effective December 1, 2020); and - IAS 1 Presentation of Financial Statements (effective December 1, 2020).

-The Company anticipates that the application of the above new and revised standards, amendments and interpretations will have no material impact on its future results and financial position as the Company does not have any leases as at November 30, 2019.
+The Company anticipates that the application of the above new and revised standards, amendments and interpretations will have no material impact on its future results and financial position for the year ending November 30, 2021.